JenkinHe/Software-Data-Projects/Software Only/README.md

 *Diary App**: [https://github.com/JenkinHe/DiaryApp-ASP.Net-MVC] - Diary App using ASP.Net(MVC) with C# and basic html and bootstrap components to demonstrate CRUD Operations .<br>

 ## Java<br>
-**Runner REST API**: [https://github.com/JenkinHe/Fitness-Application-RESTAPI-SpringBoot3]-  a project that utilises Spring Boot to create a simple API that can create, read, update and delete data to a local database.<be>
+**Runner REST API**: [https://github.com/JenkinHe/Fitness-Application-RESTAPI-SpringBoot3]-  a project that utilises Spring Boot to create a simple API that can create, read, update and delete data to a local database.<br>
 **eCommerce REST API**: [https://github.com/JenkinHe/Spring-eCommerce-Project]-   Spring Boot project to create a RESTAPI that can perform CRUD operations using MYSQL for data storage.<br>
 ## C#<br>
 **Google Docs Clone**:[Private]: simple full stack clone of Google Docs using ASP.Net Core.<br>